amorriscode/anthonymorris.dev/data/second-brain/viktor-frankl.md

 ## Quotes

-- "Between stimulus and response there is a space.
+> Between stimulus and response there is a space.
 In that space is our power to choose our response.
-In our response lies our growth and our freedom."
+In our response lies our growth and our freedom.

-- "When a person can't find a deep sense of meaning, they distract themselves with pleasure."
+> When a person can't find a deep sense of meaning, they distract themselves with pleasure.

 [[People]] [[Quote]]